acts-project/acts/docs/core/geometry.md

 Usually, a 3D detector model geometry exists, which is either native to the full detector simulation (Geant4) or is translated into it.
-This model, however, is in general too detailed for track reconstruction: navigating through the detailed detector geometry is generally costy and one can profit greatly from a simplication mechanism.
+This model, however, is in general too detailed for track reconstruction: navigating through the detailed detector geometry is generally costly and one can profit greatly from a simplication mechanism.

 For most part of the track reconstruction, only a surface based description of the detector is needed, in order to allow (surface based) material integration